Friday, April 29, 2022

 tempest-combed tresses

-mount her spell-of-pearl breasts.
+on spell-of-pearl breasts.

-starlit ripples of insubstantial threads,
+starlit ripples swish

-immortal as Venus,
+immortal as Venus, some suggest,

 only fools and philosophers say